penrynjohnp/logicapps-labs/docs/logicapps-ai-course/02_build_conversational_agents/04-add-parameters-to-tools.md

 ...

+### Importance of tool metadata

 Recall that the tool header pane describes all the metadata actually being passed to the LLM.
 In this case:
 - Tool name: GetCurrentWeather
 - Tool description: Gets the current weather in provided Location
 - List of parameters

 These values, in addition to the system prompt, comprise the full information provided to the LLM.
 Descriptive prompts and values will improve agent quality.
-The name of the inner "Get current weather" action is internal to Logic Apps; only the enclosing tool name, description, and associated agent parameters are passed to the LLM provider.
+Make sure the **tool** metadata is fully configured - the logic app action name inside a tool ("Get current weather" with spaces) is informational and not passed to the LLM; only the enclosing tool name ("GetCurrentWeather"), tool description, and associated agent parameters are passed to the LLM provider.

 Now when chatting with the agent, we can provide a string like "Paris" and the weather is fetched: